wilfredinni/python-cheatsheet/docs/cheatsheet/sets.md

 ## Unordered collections of unique elements

-A set automatically remove all the duplicate values.
+A set automatically removes all the duplicate values.

 ```python
 >>> s = {1, 2, 3, 2, 3, 4}